A2Amir/Natural-Language-Processing-with-Deep-Learning/README.md

 <img src="./img/50.JPG" alt="  Lemmatization" />
 <p align="right">

+1. One-hot Encoding:
-1. One-hot Encoding:A one hot encoding is a representation of categorical variables as binary vectors.
+A one hot encoding is a representation of categorical variables as binary vectors.
 Each integer value is represented as a binary vector that is all zero values except the index of the integer, which is marked with a 1.
+[Code](https://github.com/A2Amir/Natural-Language-Processing-with-Deep-Learning/blob/master/One%20Hot%20Encoding%20(NLP).ipynb)
 Example implementation of One-hot encoding is shown below:
 <p align="right">
 <img src="./img/9.JPG" alt="One-hot Encoding" />